 The Xbox Series X will not be getting any true generational exclusives for at least its first year, possibly two.
 In an interview with MCV, Xbox Game Studios’ head Matt Booty said that all games would still be released on both Xbox One and PC to make them good purchasing decisions for new Xbox players.

-As part of Microsoft’s recent Xbox Games Showcase, we got to see many of the new games we’ll get to play on the Series X, including a deeper look at Halo Infinite, Forza Motorsport — which appears to be a reboot of the series, though it’s unconfirmed — State of Decay 3, and a new Fable.
+There are plenty of Xbox games to look forward to, including Forza Motorsport — which appears to be a reboot of the series, though it’s unconfirmed — State of Decay 3, and a new Fable.

 Below are the major games available on (or coming to) Xbox Series X (launch games in bold):